 We’re huge fans of Jason Barnhart and the entire team at PRSA, the world’s largest communications association with over 30,000 members.
 So I wasn’t surprised when Jason told me they were putting together a three-part webinar series about how to handle communications in the wake of COVID-19, nor that they were making it free to all, including non-members.

-But I was surprised — and incredibly honored — when he asked if I’d be interested in leading a session on Digital Communications During COVID-19.
-Lisa Arledge Powell of MediaSource will share best practices for how to navigate the quickly evolving news media during the crisis.
+But I was surprised — and incredibly honored — when he asked if I’d be interested in leading a session on Digital Communications During COVID-19 on March 27th.
+Lisa Arledge Powell of MediaSource shared her best practices for how to navigate the quickly evolving news media during the crisis.

 Customized Feedback on Your Activities